Haulik/JustRead/JustRead/readme.md

 Clone / download repository files and run the following to install the required packages (preferably within a venv):
 	pip install -r requirements.txt

-Create a new database in pgAdmin named JustRead and create an .env file and add the following to the env.file:
+Create a new database in pgAdmin named Just Read and create an .env file and add the following to the env.file:
 	SECRET_KEY=<secret_key>
 	DB_USERNAME=postgres || <postgres_user_name>
 	DB_PASSWORD=<postgres_user_password>